Skip to main content

 Facilities

-Lab classrooms in the James Center for Molecular and Life Sciences make learning seamless – no need to cart your backpack down the hall for lab – and the coffee shop in the lobby keeps those neurons firing.
+Lab classrooms in the James Center for Molecular and Life Sciences make learning seamless – many classes are taught right in the lab space – and the coffee shop in the lobby keeps those neurons firing.

-Bio classes also make use of our new greenhouse, campus palm hammock and the local intercoastal waterways.
+Biology classes also make use of our greenhouse, native campus palm hammock, on-campus farm and the local intercoastal waterways.

 Students using net in the bay to catch organisms